Trace of Frobenius on nearby cycles for a $\Gamma_1(p)$-local model: Introduction

 \begin{theorem*}[\ref{comparison test function}] For all $x\in \mathcal{A}_0(\Fq)$ we have that

 where $w\in \emph{Adm}(\mu)$ corresponds to the KR-stratum which $x$ belongs to. \end{theorem*}

-Here, $s_x$ is an element of $T(\Fq)$, where $T\subset \text{GSp}_4$ is the standard maximal torus, which depends on the point $x$.
+Here, $s_x$ is an element of $T(\Fq)$, where $T\subset \text{GSp}_4$ is the standard maximal torus, which depends on the point $x$ and some extra data.
 The function $\phi_{r,1}'$ is an element of the pro-$p$ Iwahori-Hecke algebra for $\text{GSp}_4$ , so it is determined by its values on the elements of $\widetilde{W}_1=T(\Fq)\rtimes \widetilde{W}$, where $\widetilde{W}$ is the extended affine Weyl group.
 Finally, $\text{Adm}(\mu)\subset \widetilde{W}$ is the $\mu$-admissible subset for the cocharacter $\mu=(1,1,0,0)$ of $\text{GSp}_4$, whose elements parametrize the Kottwitz-Rapoport stratification on $\mathcal{A}_{0,\Fp}$.
 The function $\phi'_{r,1}$ is a modification of another element of the pro-$p$ Iwahori-Hecke algebra, $\phi_{r,1}$, defined in \cite{Hai}, which should conjecturally enter the counting point formula needed to relate the Hasse-Weil zeta function of the Shimura variety we are considering with automorphic $L$-functions. \\ We obtain our result by intricate, though elementary, computations on the local model of $\ApI$, denoted by ${U}_1$: this is a scheme connected to $\mathcal{A}_1$ by a smooth correspondence, therefore the nearby cycles on $\mathcal{A}_1$ and ${U}_1$ have isomorphic stalks on corresponding points.
 The local model that we are going to use is constructed in \cite{HS}, see also \cite{Mar} for a more conceptual description of it and for some of its geometric properties.
 The advantage is that $U_1$ can be explicitly described in terms of generators and equations.
-The computation cannot be directly performed on $U_1$, due to the presence of singularities: we have to consider a semistable resolution due to Shadrach in \cite[Chapter 6]{Sha}, consisting of a sequence of blow-ups with centers in the special fiber $U_{1,\Fp}$, which we make explicit. \\ This kind of result is also proved by Haines and Rapoort in \cite{HR}, where they consider the Drinfeld case for unitary Shimura varieties and where they prove stronger statements.
+The computation cannot be directly performed on $U_1$, due to the presence of singularities: we have to consider a semistable resolution due to Shadrach in \cite[Chapter 6]{Sha}, consisting of a sequence of blow-ups with centers in the special fiber $U_{1,\Fp}$, which we make explicit. \\ This kind of result is also proved by Haines and Rapoort in \cite{HR}, where they consider the Drinfeld case for unitary Shimura varieties and prove stronger statements.
 The situation here presents similarities with their case, but also some differences.
 Most notably, the element $s_x$ in their setting can be always determined in terms of the Oort-Tate parameters of the point $x$ (see Section \ref{comparison test function}, in particular Remark \ref{specific element}), while in the $\text{GSp}_4$ case this does not hold for a specific $KR$-stratum, see the discussion about $w=s_{02}\tau$ in Subsection \ref{the GSp4 case}.
-It would be interesting to find a more conceptual description of this element $s_x$. \\ Here is the layout of the paper.
+It would be interesting to find a more conceptual description of this element $s_x$.
+Let us also mention ongoing work of Haines, Li, Stroh \cite{HLS} and of Li \cite{Li} towards the proof of this conjecture, at least in the linear and symplectic case. \\ Here is the layout of the paper.
 In Chapter \ref{The integral models} we introduce the relevant integral models with their associated local model diagrams, both in the Iwahori and pro-$p$ Iwahori case.
 In Chapter \ref{A semistable resolution of the local models} we describe the semistable resolutions of both local models, the one in the Iwahori case due to de Jong in \cite{dJo}.
 In Chapter \ref{nearby cycles} we compute the trace of Frobenius on nearby cycles for $U_1$.
 In Chapter \ref{Comparison with the test function} we recall the work of Haines and Rapoport in the good Drinfeld case and then we compare our calculations with the ones made by Horn.